-Infidelity can have some big impacts on a marriage other than the obvious and sometimes more damaging than the loss of trust.
-The long lasting psychological effects for either partner along with the legal ramifications that can occur during the divorce proceedings should make more spouses reluctant to have an affair, but as with many mistakes we make in life infidelity is the result of living too much in the moment at the expense of future consequences.
+Infidelity can have some big impacts on marriage other than the obvious and sometimes more damaging than the loss of trust.
+The long-lasting psychological effects for either partner along with the legal ramifications that can occur during the divorce proceedings should make more spouses reluctant to have an affair, but as with many mistakes we make in life infidelity is the result of living too much in the moment at the expense of future consequences.

 A no-fault ground for divorce worries some clients when it comes to alimony and property division topics.
 It can be beyond frustrating for many that a no-fault system means that adultery doesn’t have to be considered when it comes to the division of marital assets unless funds were used toward the affair.
 A lot of times it can depend on the judge that rules over the case.

 Florida is an equitable distribution state, which means that many factors go into the decision of property division.
 If a husband can show that his wife spent money on hotels or gifts for their secret lover, the husband can get this money back.

 Finding out that your partner has been having an affair can be a heartbreaking experience and cause serious emotional and psychological problems.
 Not only is it overwhelming information to deal with, but it can also be the turning point in a relationship from “ignorance is bliss” to filing for divorce.
 MaritalHealing.org maintains that infidelity can cause something called acute distress disorder.
 This can include the following symptoms:

 - Detachment from reality

 - Intense feelings of rage, hatred and the need for revenge